ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 GLUE URI:
 : a URI that uses the GLUE URN namespace established in this specification.

-External Authority:
-: an organization that allocates External Identifiers for GLUE URIs using the Authority Identifier(s) over which they have jurisdiction.

 Authority Identifier:
-: identifier for the External Authority responsible for assigning the External Identifier used in GLUE URIs.
+: identifier for the External Authority responsible for assigning the External Identifiers used in GLUE URIs over which it has jurisdiction.

 External Identifier:
-: identifier assigned by an External Authority to identify a particular organization within GLUE URNs over which it has jurisdiction.
+: identifier assigned by an External Authority to identify a particular organization within GLUE URIs with Authority Identifier(s) over which it has jurisdiction.

+External Authority:
+: an organization that allocates External Identifiers used in GLUE URIs with Authority Identifier(s) over which it has jurisdiction.

 # Core Concepts